-Grow your young begonia plants in a warm (75-80°F) place where there is indirect light.
-It usually takes 2-4 weeks for the tubers to sprout.
-When the sprouts are about a half inch tall, remove the covers and move the plants to a sunny window or put them under grow lights.
+Grow your baby begonias in a warm (75-80°F) place where there is indirect light.
+It will usually take 2-4 weeks for the tubers to sprout.
+When the sprouts are about a half inch tall, remove the covers and move the young plants to a sunny window or put them under grow lights.

 From Bulb to Bloom

 As your begonia plants start to leaf out, water as needed to keep the soil lightly moist.
-Eventually, you will need to transplant them into larger pots.
-You can give each plant its own pot, or put a couple tubers side-by-side in a larger container.
-When transplanting, the top of the tubers should be no more than 1″ below the soil surface.
+Eventually, you’ll need to transplant the tubers into larger pots.
+You can give them each their own pot, or put a couple tubers into a larger container.
+When transplanting, the tubers should be no more than 1″ below the soil surface.

-You can move your tuberous begonias outdoors after any threat of frost has passed.
-Check your hardiness zone for suitable planting times.
-Tuberous begonias can be planted into shade gardens, used as a border for a walkways, or be grown in containers and hanging baskets.
-If you are transplanting into your garden, choose a location with well-drained soil that gets 4-6 hours of indirect sunlight per day.
-Begonias will not tolerate hot, midday sun, though they can take a lot of heat and humidity — as long as you water when needed.
+You can move the plants outdoors after any threat of frost has passed.
+Check your zone for suitable planting times.
+Tuberous begonias look stunning in shade gardens, as borders for walkways, mass planted in landscapes and in containers and hanging baskets.
+If you are transplanting them into your garden, choose a location with well-drained soil and 4-6 hours of indirect sunlight per day.
+Begonias won’t tolerate hot, midday sun, but they can take a lot of heat and humidity — as long as you water when needed.

-If you would like to share your own suggestions for starting or growing begonias, please leave a comment below!
+If you can recommend a special technique for starting or growing begonias, please leave a comment below!